 Generally acne rosacea is treated with antibiotic drugs, which do not work very well and if used long term will make your liver unhealthy and possibly damage your liver seriously.

 The vast majority of skin problems can be helped with a natural approach –

 - A good liver tonic such as Livatone Plus is vital to support the liver’s ability to detoxify and eliminate.

 - Your liver has a high requirement for the antioxidants found in vegetables, particularly leafy greens.
 Antioxidants help to protect your liver cells from damage while they are detoxifying your bloodstream.
 The antioxidants in vegetables also help to protect your skin cells from free radicals, and therefore premature aging.
 Ideally you would consume one or two large vegetable salads each day.
 Some of the vegetables you consume should be raw.
-If you don’t always get the time to eat enough vegetables, the concentrated antioxidants in Superfood Greens can help to make up for the shortfall.
-This supplement has the added bonus of 2mg of astaxanthin, which helps to protect your skin from ultraviolet radiation.

 - Omega 3 supplements – either fish oil or vegan DHA.
 Some chronic skin problems, such as very dry skin, dermatitis or psoriasis require large doses of fish oil – doses vary from two to four capsules three times daily just before food.
 Fish oil does thin the blood, so please check with your doctor if you are taking blood thinning medication.

 - Selenium – this can be taken as Selenium Complete – one tablet daily or Selenomune capsules – one capsule daily.
 Selenium is a mineral that exerts anti-inflammatory effects in the body and is necessary for the production of the antioxidant glutathione.

 These nutritional supplements can reduce inflammation in the skin and support the detoxification pathways in the liver.